Paid Sick Leave by State and Municipality

 While no federal law requires paid sick leave in private employment, there is a growing trend at the state and local levels to protect employees who may otherwise be forced to choose between going to work sick and losing pay and, in some cases, their jobs.
 Paid sick leave provides an employee with financial peace of mind when the employee cannot work due to his or her own illness or because he or she needs to care for a sick family member.

-Certain private employers in Arizona, California, Connecticut, Maryland, Massachusetts, Michigan, New Jersey, Oregon, Rhode Island, Vermont, Washington and several municipalities** are required (or soon will be required) to provide some form of paid sick leave to eligible employees.
+More than 10 states, the District of Columbia and several municipalities* require (or soon will require) certain private employers to provide some form of paid sick leave to eligible employees.
 This chart gives an employer an overview of the various paid sick leave laws in effect, or soon to take effect, in the private sector.
 Please note that this chart is not all-inclusive and that other smaller municipalities may have also enacted paid sick leave laws.

 The information contained in this chart regarding accrual and usage are based upon the employer using an accrual method (not lump sum/frontloading).